 - being bullied

-- having difficulties at work or school
+- having problems at work or school

 - having difficult relationships with friends or family

-- coming to terms with sexuality
+- coming to terms with sexual orientation or identity

 - coping with expectations